Kruptein/planarally-docs/docs/server/configuration.md

 This section contains several variables concerning the webserver that distributes the client to the players.

 ### host
-`host` (active by default, default: `0.0.0.0`, accepting addresses) tells the server on what IP address it is reachable.
+`host` (active by default, default: `0.0.0.0`, accepting IP addresses) tells the server on what IP address it is reachable.
 The default is set to `0.0.0.0` which, in this context, means: 'Any IP on this machine'.

 Most likeley, you won't need to change this setting, unless you're sharing the machine with others (e.g. on a shared (v)server) or run several servers on the machine with different addresses.

 ### port